You don’t need a medical degree to work in medical device sales, but a healthcare background can be useful.

 Whether you like it or not, you must understand each part of the business to overcome objections or obstacles that might be put in your way.”

-Jennifer has encouraged other professionals in her role to pursue the Kelley Graduate Certificate in Medical Management to gain the broad perspective on the healthcare industry and critical connections to other fields.
+Jennifer is currently applying credits from the graduate certificate toward the Evening MBA Program at the Kelley School.
+She’s also encouraged other professionals in her role to pursue the Kelley Graduate Certificate in Medical Management to begin broadening their perspectives on the healthcare industry and critical connections to other fields.
 Plus, she says it’s been fun to return to the classroom several years after her undergraduate studies and exercise the academic part of her brain.

 “The process of going back to the university setting was really enjoyable for me.
 The skills you need in an educational environment are skills we put away when we’ve been in the workforce environment,” she says.
 “Reigniting that passion for questioning, evaluating and reassessing things going on within my own territory and business was helpful for me.”